mhtvsSFrpHdE/prefetch/qpp/prefetch/README.md

 You can witness very funny things that is a cache is much slower than disable cache.
 Compress these file using `7z lzma2 fastest`, can reduce total size from `2.19GB` to `190MB`.
 I'm pretty sure my SSD nand lifespan were abused.

+Enable NTFS compress on ipch folder can also reduce size from `2.19GB` to `615MB`.
+The performance should be improved in this approach.